 Trade is the engine of the global economy.
 In the increasingly interconnected world, there is no far-off place.
 Many Spanish speaking regions, especially in the US, Central, and South America, are specifically seeking bilateral cooperation with India.

-Being able to speak Spanish can eventually increase your chances of finding a new job in an export company, getting a promotion or a transfer overseas or of getting selected for international travel or foreign assignment with better pay.
+Being able to speak Spanish can eventually increase your chances of finding a new job in an export company, getting a promotion or a transfer overseas, or getting selected for international travel or foreign assignment with better pay.

-On one hand, many Spanish companies are setting their regional offices in India and on another hand, many Indian companies are looking to expand the footprints into Spanish-speaking countries.
-From conglomerates Aditya Birla Group to the IT giant TCS to other Indian companies who have opened development centres or acquired companies all across Latin America.
+On the one hand, many Spanish companies are setting their regional offices in India.
+And on another side, many Indian companies are looking to expand the footprints into Spanish-speaking countries.
+From conglomerates, Aditya Birla Group to the IT giant TCS to other Indian companies have opened development centers or acquired companies all across Latin America.

-The Indian economy maintains close ties with the USA economy in many market areas — providing customers with services, tech support, IT services, and many other services in various fields.
-The Spanish language puts in a firm position to succeed in export and import business to Latin America, and also to the U.S. where Hispanic population makes the largest minority group.
+The Indian economy maintains close ties with the USA economy in many market areas.
+Therefore, providing customers with services, tech support, IT services, and many other services in various fields.
+The Spanish language puts in a firm position to succeed in export and import business to Latin America, and also to the US, where the Hispanic population makes the largest minority group.

-India has become a major trading partner of many countries in the region.
-It has also sought to engage the countries with a view to expanding these economic links.
-There are many companies that work in Latin America are looking for people who know Spanish and been exposed to Latin culture.
+India has become a significant trading partner of many countries in the region.
+It has also sought to engage the areas to expand these economic links.
+Many companies work in Latin America are looking for people who know Spanish and been exposed to Latin culture.
 As a result, the need for a Spanish specialist in India has increased multifold in recent times.

-The Hotel, Leisure, Entertainment, Hospitality, Travel, and Tourism sector are one of the largest, and fastest growing, sector of the domestic and global economies.
-With the world becoming a single global village, the understanding of Spanish is a great value add to your resume in the field of travel and tourism industry as the scope of a foreign language is infinite.
+The Hotel, Leisure, Entertainment, Hospitality, Travel, and Tourism sector are one of the largest and fastest-growing segments of the domestic and global economies.
+As the world becoming a single global village.
+The understanding of Spanish is a great value add to your resume in the field of travel and tourism industry as the scope of a foreign language is infinite.

-India attracts lots of Spanish-speaking tourists every year and Spanish skills will increase the job opportunities in Tourism, Travel, Hotel, Leisure and Hospitality sector.
-Fluency in the Spanish language will give you the opportunity to showcase yourself as a global employee, which can be filled with exciting and lucrative professional opportunities.
+India attracts lots of Spanish-speaking tourists every year, and Spanish skills will increase the job opportunities in Tourism, Travel, Hotel, Leisure and Hospitality sector.
+Fluency in the Spanish language allows you to showcase yourself as a global employee, which can be filled with exciting and lucrative professional opportunities.

-Ability to speak the language definitely increase your growth manifold if you have Spanish mentioned in your CV.
+The ability to speak the language increases your growth manifold if you have Spanish mentioned in your CV.
 As a result of these language career prospects, the Spanish language is now regarded as a full-fledged career instead of a sideline hobby or extracurricular activity.
-There are plenty of Job opportunities and career options after learning Spanish.
+There are plenty of job opportunities and career options after learning Spanish.
 If you are still not sure whether to learn Spanish in India or not.
 Well, evidence suggests it’s a sound investment.